YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 USRIOINIT, User-defined device driver not successfully initialized

-Run Time Error: This indicates that a user-implemented mnemonicspace driver image did not call the initialization entry in GT.M.
+Run Time Error: This indicates that a user-implemented mnemonicspace driver image did not call the initialization entry in YottaDB.

 Action: Modify the user-supplied image to adhere to the mnemonicspace image-calling convention.